Spiced Ham with Apple Relish Recipe

 - 1 teaspoon ground cloves

 - 1 boneless fully cooked ham (3 to 4 pounds)

 - 4 medium tart apples, peeled and chopped

 - 2 cups sugar

 - 1/2 cup slivered almonds, toasted

 - 1. Combine cloves and allspice; rub over ham.
 Wrap tightly in foil and place in a shallow baking pan.
-Bake at 325° for 1 to 1-1/2 hours or until a meat thermometer reads 140° and the ham is heated through.
+Bake at 325° for 1 to 1-1/2 hours or until a thermometer reads 140° and the ham is heated through.

 - 2. In a large saucepan, combine the first six relish ingredients.
 Bring to a boil, stirring constantly.
 Reduce heat; simmer for 25-30 minutes or until thickened.
 Stir in almonds.
 Slice ham; serve with the relish.
 Yield: 8-10 servings (4 cups relish).